L71/l71.github.io/ms20vcf.md

 The schematic, PCB and panel files are licensed [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)

-note: the panel .svg file for laser cutting has not been verified to be correct.
+note: the panel .svg file for laser cutting has not been verified to be correct and the PCB panel file may be modified compared to the photo.